Pork tails make for a unique and taste meal!

 This braised pig tail is sticky, tender and melt in your mouth delicious.
-The pork tails are cooked long in a rich a flavorful soup.
-It is an easy Chinese style recipe to make any night of the week!
+The pork tails are cooked low and slow in a rich and flavorful soup.
+It's an easy Chinese style recipe to make any night of the week!

 - 1 ½ pounds pig’s tail (cut into chunks)

 - 3 garlic cloves minced

 - 1/3 cup cooking wine (you can also use beer)

 - 3 tablespoons soy sauce